Victoria Agyei

-Victoria Agyei (born 15 May 1996) is a Ghanaian footballer who plays as a goalkeeper for the Ghana women's national football team.
+Victoria Antwi-Agyei (born 15 May 1996) is a Ghanaian footballer who plays as a goalkeeper for AFC Sudbury.

 Club career

 In August 2021, she sign a year deal with Ergotelis W.F.C and got transferred to 1207 Antalya Spor.
 Before then, Agyei was in the post for Kumasi Sport Academy Ladies F.C.

 International career

 Agyei was part of the Ghanaian team at the FIFA 2012 FIFA U-17 Women's World Cup held in Azerbaijan.
 The team under the leadership of Coach Mas-Ud Dramani won bronze in the tournament.
 She competed for Ghana Black Princesses in 2014 and 2016 FIFA U-20 Women's World Cup in Canada and Papua New Guinea respectively.

-Agyei was invited by coach Mercy Tagoe-Quarcoo to compete for the Ghana Black Queens in Aisha Buhari Cup.
+Agyei was invited by coach Mercy Tagoe-Quarcoo to compete for the Ghana Black Queens in the 2021 Aisha Buhari Cup, where she made her only senior appearance for Ghana.